oxidic/oxido/README.md

 ## Installation

-Oxido has an [installer](https://github.com/oxidite/oxup).
-Install the latest release and run
+[Oxup](https://github.com/oxidite/oxup), the official installer can be used to install the latest release from GitHub.

 ```bash
 oxup install